Jawaharlal Nehru: The Commonwealth

-After independence, Nehru wanted to maintain good relations with Britain and other British commonwealth countries.
-As prime minister of the Dominion of India, he signed the 1949 London Declaration, under which India agreed to remain within the Commonwealth of Nations after becoming a republic in January 1950, and to recognise the British monarch as a "symbol of the free association of its independent member nations and as such the Head of the Commonwealth".
+After independence, Nehru wanted to maintain good relations with Britain and other British Commonwealth countries.
+As prime minister of the Dominion of India, he acquiesced only after Krishna Menon's redrafting of the 1949 London Declaration, under which India agreed to remain within the Commonwealth of Nations after becoming a republic in January 1950, and to recognise the British monarch as a "symbol of the free association of its independent member nations and as such the Head of the Commonwealth".
 The other nations of the Commonwealth recognised India's continuing membership of the association.